-On the other hand, Pakistani Senate Chairman Raza Rabbani in a meeting with the Maldives president in Male has said that Pakistan desires peace in the region for the stability, well-being and alleviation of poverty but regretfully India continues to blame Pakistan for acts of terrorism in its states and sponsor state terrorism in Pakistan.
+On the other hand, Pakistani Senate Chairman Raza Rabbani in a meeting with the Maldives president in Male has said that Pakistan desires peace in the region for the stability, well-being, and alleviation of poverty but regretfully India continues to blame Pakistan for acts of terrorism in its states and sponsors state terrorism in Pakistan.

 Although the BRICS summit ended without any consensus on the subject of terrorism among the five leaders – the Prime Minister of the host country Narendra Modi, Russian President Vladimir Putin, Brazilian President Michel Temer, Chinese President Xi Jinping and South African President Jacob Zuma.
 But as it happens there was a lot that they agree upon such as the global security, politics, and economy.

 The tensions between India and Pakistan have been on the higher side once again after the attack on an army base in Uri inside the Indian occupied Kashmir and the claimed counterattack of the Indian government on Pakistani soil in form of strategic strikes.
 The international community has been looking forward to a smoothening of affairs between the neighboring states, so much so that the Republican presidential candidate of United States, Donald Trump, has offered to mediate if the two nations wanted him to call the region a very, very hot tinderbox.